 Early History of the Halawell family

 This web page shows only a small excerpt of our Halawell research.
-Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Halawell History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Halawell History in all our PDF Extended History products and printed products wherever possible.

 Halawell Spelling Variations

 Halawell has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Halawell family (pre 1700)

 Notables of the family at this time include Oibert Halliwell of Halliwell; and Edward Halliwell, English fellow of King's College, Cambridge from 1535 to 1548 who wrote the lost tragedy, Dido, which was performed before Queen Elizabeth I during her royal visit to the university on 7 August 1564.
-John Holwell...
-Another 51 words (4 lines of text) are included under the topic Early Halawell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halawell family